stochastic-sisyphus/research/verification-reversal.md

 ## Abstract

 Generative AI has pushed the marginal cost of producing informational artifacts below the marginal cost of verifying them.
-This paper studies the resulting *verification reversal* regime and its consequences for information quality, productivity measurement, and institutional stability.
+This paper studies the resulting *verification reversal* regime and its implications for information quality, productivity measurement, and institutional stability.

-**Mechanism.** A sequential forwarding game shows that when verification costs exceed production costs, rational agents propagate unverified artifacts, forming information cascades even as throughput metrics rise.
+**Mechanism.** A sequential forwarding game shows that when verification costs exceed production costs, rational agents propagate unverified artifacts, producing information cascades even as throughput metrics rise.

-**Results.** We derive conditions under which (1) measured total factor productivity diverges from verification-adjusted productivity, a pattern we term *synthetic productivity*; (2) model-generated data contaminate econometric feedback loops, extending recognition lags; and (3) two standard self-correction arguments (recursive AI verification and market selection) fail structurally.
+**Results.** We derive conditions under which measured total factor productivity diverges from verification-adjusted productivity, a wedge we term *synthetic productivity*.
+We also show how model-generated inputs can contaminate econometric feedback loops, extending recognition lags, and why two standard self-correction narratives (recursive AI verification and market selection) fail structurally.

 **Measurement.** We propose instrumentation strategies for verification capacity, endogeneity share, cascade fragility, and epistemic debt.

-**Implications.** Conventional productivity statistics may systematically overstate welfare gains from generative AI by ignoring verification costs and epistemic debt accumulation.
+**Implications.** Conventional productivity statistics may systematically overstate welfare gains from generative AI by omitting verification costs and the accumulation of epistemic debt.

 **Keywords:** Information cascades; Verification costs; Generative AI; Total factor productivity; Endogeneity; Epistemic debt.